panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 `typeof person` is `'object'` because `person` holds a plain JavaScript object.

-Sometimes the variables that hold objects, for some reason, could be empty.
-Then you need a special value `null`.
+Variables that hold objects, sometimes, could be empty.
+In such case you would need `null` value.
 Here are a few use-cases:

 * You can use `null` to skip indicating configuration objects
+* You can initialize with `null` the variables that later will hold objects.
 * When a function cannot construct an object for some reason, it can return `null`
-* A variable, which later should hold an object, you can initialize with `null`.

 For example, `str.match(regExp)` method returns `null` if no regular expression matches occur: